Plaid Component

 Overview

-The Plaid component connects to the Plaid service, allowing you to securely connect your applications to financial accounts.
-In Express View Express View is how your end-user views your application.
-Express View also lets you preview your applications to test your configuration and view the styling.
-This is also the view your end-users will see when interacting with your application.
-After configuring a module, click Preview in the Module Builder to interact with the module in Express View., the Plaid component displays as a button that your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. can click to securely log into their financial account.
-Once clicked, your application can access relevant and verified financial information.
+The Plaid (Centauri v1.0) component connects to the Plaid service, lettings Creators securely connect applications to financial accounts.
+In Express View, the Plaid component displays as a button end-users click to securely log into their financial account.
+Once clicked, Unqork applications access relevant and verified financial information.
 Because financial services have strict login requirements, the Plaid component can also verify an end-user's identity.

-It's important to note that Plaid is just a data provider, and it doesn't perform financial transactions.
+It's important to note that Plaid is just a data provider, and it does not perform financial transactions.
 To perform actual banking transactions, integration with Stripe is required.

 Your Plaid service can include any of the following Plaid products: